faranalytics/streams-logger/README.md

 In this hypothetical example you will log "Hello, World!" to the console and to a file.

-### Log to a File and the Console
+### Instructions

-#### 1. Import the Logger, Formatter, ConsoleHandler and RotatingFileHandler, and SyslogLevel enum.
+Import the Logger, Formatter, ConsoleHandler and RotatingFileHandler, and SyslogLevel enum.

 ```ts
 import {